 WSRW wrote in 2010 that the Swedish company Nordea had an ongoing engagement with PotashCorp, which last year ranked as the biggest importer from Western Sahara.
-Those shares were sold as early as in 2013, due to "violation of human rights related norms" but apparently no exclusions of the other companies in Western Sahara have been made by Nordea since.
+Those shares were sold as early as in 2013, due to "violation of human rights related norms", and later Incitec Pivot was also divested.
+Apparently no exclusions of the other companies in Western Sahara have been made by Nordea since.
 See their exclusion list here.

 Swedish pensions provider KPA has excluded Glencore, Agrium, Incitec Pivot, PotashCorp, Wesfarmers for violations of human rights.
 Already in 2008, did KPA exclude Wesfarmers from its portfolios.

 Swedish Skandia Fonder had as of February 2016 excluded PotashCorp and Incitec Pivot Ltd.